Supporting your partner

 Attend a Beer + Bubs class (A one night session at the pub where expectant dads learn how to support their partner through the birth of their baby).
 Childbirth is daunting for men too and this session prepares fathers for an active, caring role.

-Join sms4dads (a phone based support system that sends information to fathers during their transition to parenthood).
+Join COPE (an email and web based support system that sends information to fathers during their transition to parenthood).

 Create a dads group in your local area: Dads Group Inc (Connecting Dads in local communities so they can share their experiences, make new friends and enjoy a healthier, happier family life).